-When we look at modern mechanical wristwatches, we can easily notice that most of them are equipped with a transparent case back.
-It’s a common feature regardless of the price range and country of origin.
+When we look at modern mechanical wristwatches, we can quickly notice that most of them are equipped with a transparent case back.
+It’s a standard feature regardless of the price range and country of origin.

-The high-end brands take pride in showing the flawless finishing on handmade movements.
+The high-end brands take pride in showing the perfect finishing on handmade movements.
 Kickstarter microbrands often show off an undecorated Miyota, which isn’t a pleasant sight.

 Still, we think of it as something recent.
 Is it really?
 Nope.